jorisroovers/casa/README.md

 # Screenshots

 ## Main Control interface
 This interface is build in [appdaemon](https://appdaemon.readthedocs.io/en/latest/DASHBOARD_CREATION.html) (with some customizations) and displayed on 3 wall-mounted iPad minis around the house.
 This is our primary way of interacting with the system.
 Under-the-hood this is just a webpage served from the main server and the iPads are just showing those as standalone webapps (=no browser chrome showing) with displays set to always-on.
-The first iPad I mounted has been continuously running for over 18 months without issues.
+The first iPad I mounted has been continuously running for over 3 years without issues.

 ### Home
 ![HADashboard Home](docs/images/AppDaemon-Home.png)